N8sGit/universal_constructor_ai/README.md

   agent: control_unit_agent
   ```

-- Resource collector agent doesn't have much of a use in a digital context.
+- At first I thought resource collector agent wouldn't have much of a use in a digital context.
 UC's were initially meant to work for physical materials and there's no digital analogue to material collection.
-I want to keep the same spirit of von Neumann's original vision even if much of it is impractical for a code generator (and notoriously unperformant)
+I want to keep the same spirit of von Neumann's original vision even if much of it is impractical for a code generator (and notoriously unperformant).
+But to my suprise it was basically a QA agent, collecting libraries to provide to the manipulator agent (the programmer) and in one instance finding a securer alternative to the exploitable eval() method for a calculator app.

 ## Installation